RyanLalicker/STAT-892-Final/README.md

 This is the GitHub repository used for my final project in STAT 892.

 •	The main paper was written in the file `paper.qmd`.
-    - The pdf version of this file was turned into canvas, though it used a different name.
+    - The pdf version of this file was turned into canvas, though it used a different name (`STAT 823 Final Paper - Ryan Lalicker` in Canvas)
     - All R code and AI help can be found in the appendices of the paper.

 •	All sources for the project can be found in the file `references.bib`.